 Finding new content on social media is second nature to many of us by now.
 And we can credit Facebook for this no-brainer access to data.
 About a decade ago, Facebook’s advertising arm aimed to have fast-updating timelines for their web app.
 They were able to do this by creating a library called React.

 However, many tech-adept minds frowned upon Facebook’s decision since it deviated from the best practices at the time.
 But Facebook went ahead and implemented the changes anyway.
 Needless to say, they were successful.
-So what exactly is React, and how did this technology help the company’s web application?
+So what exactly is React, and how did this technology help the company’s web app development?